munificent/craftinginterpreters/book/jumping-back-and-forth.md

 entire program's* execution, you need to pause it on the *right* call to that function.

-So you need to know not just the current statement, but, for function call that hasn't returned yet, you need to know the location of the callsite.
+So you need to know not just the current statement, but, for function calls that haven't returned yet, you need to know the locations of the callsites.
 In other words, a callstack, though I don't think that word existed when Dijkstra wrote this.
 Groovy.

 He notes that loops make things harder.
 If you pause in the middle of a loop body, you don't know how many iterations have run.
 So he says you also need to